demivi/cpw/README.md

     -edit: edit existing service; give no argument to edit compose file
     -update: manually update service
     -conf: change cpw configuration
+    -script: edit pre and post docker-compose run scripts
 ```

 This repository contains profile examples to give you something to start with.
 Edits of existing Dockerfiles or of the docker-compose.yml file can be done with the edit command.
 If you want to make more structural changes (removing or creating entirely new profiles), you will have to do so manually.

+This script provides an auto-update mechanism as well a scriptable interface to create service specific behaviors before or after a container is ran.